Germany plans to extend coronavirus lockdown to March 28 — reports | DW | 02.03.2021

 Germany's national government and states are set to extend the COVID-19 lockdown by three weeks, to March 28, according to media reports on Tuesday.

-Chancellor Angela Merkel and the heads of Germany's states will hold discussions on Wednesday; it's been fairly common in recent months for parts of their plans to be floated in the press ahead of time.
+Chancellor Angela Merkel and the heads of Germany's states will hold discussions on Wednesday.
+However, it's been fairly common in recent months for parts of their plans to be floated in the press ahead of time.

 Merkel and the state premiers are working on a draft agreement to allow shops to reopen in areas where the number of coronavirus infections is considered reasonably low.